BrandonTobin/Project_1/README.md

 ![loss screen](./images/Screen%20Shot%202022-11-21%20at%207.58.32%20AM.png)

+Linear-Gradient: I thought the background color of the whole document being in a gradient color format would be cool but was unsure how to do it.
+Here is the link I followed to get the results I was looking for. https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient

 Instructions: Load into page, click 'start game' button.
 Match all cards in 1 minute to display YOU WIN!
 If you fail to match all cards, game displays YOU LOSE.

 Next Steps: